Notice of Approval of Regulatory Action – Electronic Filing

 The Public Employment Relations Board (PERB) is a quasi-judicial agency which oversees public sector collective bargaining in California.
-PERB presently administers seven collective bargaining statutes, ensures their consistent implementation and application, and adjudicates disputes between the parties subject to them.
+PERB administers the collective bargaining statutes, ensures their consistent implementation and application, and adjudicates disputes between the parties subject to them.
 The statutes administered by PERB are:

 |EERA||The Educational Employment Relations Act (EERA) of 1976 establishing collective bargaining in California’s public schools (K-12) and community colleges.|

 |Dills Act||The State Employer-Employee Relations Act of 1978, known as the Ralph C. Dills Act (Dills Act), establishing collective bargaining for state government employees.|

 |HEERA||The Higher Education Employer-Employee Relations Act (HEERA) of 1979, extending the same coverage to the California State University System, the University of California System and Hastings College of Law.|

 |MMBA||The Meyers-Milias-Brown Act (MMBA) of 1968 establishing collective bargaining for California’s municipal, county, and local special district employers and employees was brought under PERB’s jurisdiction pursuant to Senate Bill 739 (Chapter 901, Statutes of 2000), effective July 1, 2001.
 PERB’s jurisdiction over the MMBA excludes peace officers, management employees and the City and County of Los Angeles.|

 |TEERA||The Los Angeles County Metropolitan Transportation Authority Transit Employer-Employee Relations Act (TEERA) of 2003, covering supervisory employees of the transit agency.|